TheSilvered/nest/docs/c_api/c_api-format.md

 - `fmt`: the format placeholder
 - `fmt_len`: the length of `fmt`, if set to `0` is it determined using [`strlen`](https://man7.org/linux/man-pages/man3/strlen.3.html)
-- `out_len`: pointer to a value filled with the final lenght of the formatted string, it can be `NULL`
+- `out_len`: pointer to a value filled with the final length of the formatted string, it can be `NULL`
 - `...`: the values to format